IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 `A → Set` means that we must be given a _second_ value of type `A` to complete the construction of this type.
 Just as providing one parameter to a function in a functional language produces a _new_ function that takes the rest of the parameters, giving a type `A` implicitly and a value `x` explicitly gives us a function to construct the type with.

+In fact, the whole type can be thought of like a curried function.
+The first parameter is the implicit `Set` which is being tested, followed by the left-hand value.
+The last parameter is provided on the right-hand side of the `≡`.

 Now read there is a single constructor, called `refl`.
 The _type_ of `refl` is `x ≡ x`.
 This means that to create an instance of this type, the type checker **must** prove that the value on the left-hand side of the `≡` is the same as the value on the right-hand side.